The VR/AR Lab's mission is to develop novel mixed-reality systems and experiences, focusing on the following aspects:

 Interactive Treasure Hunt about the Luxembourgish Légionnaires

 The Légionnaires Rallye is an interactive game that engages the players in a digital treasure hunt around Luxembourg City.
 The game concept was developed to promote the Légionnaires exhibition (June 30 - November 28, 2021) at the Musée Dräi Eechelen in collaboration with the Luxembourg Centre for Contemporary and Digital History (C2DH).
 Following the trail of the Luxembourgish légionnaires outside of the museum walls, players can see the cityscape in a different light and discover the history of the légionnaires in the places that marked their passage.
-For a maximum degree of accessibility, we realised the game as a mobile web application together with a dedicated backend platform.
+For a maximum degree of accessibility, the game is realised as a mobile web application together with a dedicated backend platform.

 CollaTrEx